aces/Loris/modules/imaging_browser/test/TestPlan.md

 26. The entries in this dialog should be editable when a user has the permission `imaging_browser_qc`.
 27. Try editing comments (adding new ones, deleting old ones).
 Click Save and ensure the data is saved.

-### New Access Profile Module
+### Test the Candidate Dashboard widget
+28. Go to the candidate dashboard in the candidate module and check the Imaging QC Summary.
-28. For each visit, check that the files Quality Control in the imaging browser matches the widget 'Imaging QC Summary' in the new access profile module.
+    - For each visit, check that the QC status corresponds to the one in the Imaging Browser Module.
+    - Check that all the files from the Imaging Browser Module appears in the widget for all the visits.